Statement

 by Kenneth Orbeck

 The Saltworks Company Honeyberry is an Extrait de Parfum launched in 2025, created by Kenneth Orbeck.
-The fragrance opens with Bergamot and Clove, settles into a heart of Blackcurrant, Papyrus, Meadowsweet, and Honey, and dries down to a base of Frankincense, Tobacco, Smoke, and Benzoin.
+Honeyberry opens with Bergamot and Clove, settles into a heart of Papyrus, Meadowsweet, Honey, and Blackcurrant, and dries down to a base of Smoke, Amber, Tobacco, and Benzoin.
+The Saltworks Company's Honeyberry carries a Statement verdict, a amber-led wear.

 A warm, resinous amber with honeyed fruit, campfire smoke, and a dry tobacco base.
 Honeyberry is a fall-and-winter evening scent for the "wild and grounded" crowd who like their sweetness unrefined.